Egorov-Type Semiclassical Limits for Open Quantum Systems with a Bi-Lindblad Structure: Bi-Hamiltonian geometry and contact integrability

 \begin{definition} A \emph{homogeneous integrable system} $(M,\theta,H)$ consists of a $2n$-dimensional exact symplectic manifold $(M,\theta)$, a $1$-homogeneous Hamiltonian $H$, and functions $f_1,\dots,f_n\in \Cinfty(M)$ such that: \begin{enumerate} \item Each $f_i$ is a first integral of $X_H$, and homogeneous of degree $1$; \item The $f_i$ are in involution for the Poisson bracket induced by $\omega$; \item The differentials $\dd f_1,\dots,\dd f_n$ are independent on a dense open subset. \end{enumerate} \end{definition}

 In our later construction, we will start from a Poisson (or Poisson--Lie) bi-Hamiltonian system and, when an exact symplectic realization is available, we will require the Hamiltonian and its integrals to be $1$-homogeneous with respect to the corresponding Liouville vector field.
-Compatibility of Poisson tensors is responsible for integrability in the Liouville sense, whereas homogeneity is what will allow us to relate this symplectic picture with a contact Hamiltonian system on a $(2n+1)$-dimensional manifold via symplectization.
+Compatibility of Poisson tensors is responsible for integrability in the Liouville sense, whereas homogeneity is what will allow us to project this symplectic picture to a contact Hamiltonian system.
 These are therefore two independent geometric requirements that must be arranged simultaneously in our applications.

 Homogeneous integrable systems arise naturally as symplectizations of integrable contact systems, as recalled below.